-Pytorch is developed by FAIR(Facebook’s AI research lab).
-It is an open-source framework for building AI models.
+Pytorch is an open-source framework for building AI models developed by FAIR (Facebook’s AI research lab).
 Currently, it is the most popular framework for deep learning.

 To enable AI frameworks interoperability, many big companies like Facebook, Google joined hands and launched ONNX — the interoperability ML framework.

 Waymo is a company that works on self-driving cars.
 With 10 million miles on public roads and 7 billion in simulation, they are on their way to make the most experienced driver.

 BERT stands for Bidirectional Encoder Representations from Transformers.
 It can be used in solving many language tasks like questions — answering, sentence completion, etc.

 With GANs going mainstream, people have started creating fake videos of famous personalities.
 It is very difficult to identify just by seeing if the video is real or fake.
 The technology is called DeepFakes.